-As another approach to effort-drive, you could decide to improve any of the characteristics to meet a certain value.
+As another approach to effort-driven, you could decide to improve any of the characteristics to meet a certain value.

 For example, using our example, you could want to have a plan to reach 50 for Security and reach 30 for Maintainability.

-What-If let you specify this and any other combination that suits your needs.
+What-If lets you specify this and any other combination that suits your needs.

 As with the effort-based approach, Kiuwan will generate the optimized listing of defects that should be fixed to meet the indicated values.